polarhive/videos/docs/f-droid-an-appstore-that-respects-your-privacy-and-freedom/README.md

 # F-Droid - An App Store That Respects Your Privacy & Freedom
-F-Droid showcases a catalogue of Free and Open Source Apps (FOSS).
-It allows you to add custom repositories, share apps offline to nearby users locally.
+F-Droid is an App Store for Android which showcases a catalog of Free and Open Source Apps (FOSS).
+It serves as a freedom respecting alternative to Google Play.

-Every app in the native F-Droid repository audited by volunteers to check for anti-features, spyware and proprietary blobs.
-The distributed apps are a 100% reproduceable and allows the user to verify than blindly trusting.
+It allows you to add custom repositories, share apps offline to nearby users locally and auto downloads updates over WiFi.
+Every app in the native F-Droid repository is audited by volunteers to check for anti-features, spyware and proprietary blobs.
+The distributed apps are 100% reproducible and enables the user to verify apps than blindly trusting.

 # Watch on
 - [LBRY / Odysee](https://odysee.com/@polarhive:e/f-droid-an-appstore-that-respects-your-privacy-and-freedom:2)